rdvankck/30DaysOfJS/Day5-Flex Panel Gallery/README.md

 # Day 5: Flex Panel Gallery

+> **Note:** The original images have been updated with new ones to enhance the visual appeal and demonstrate the flexibility of the gallery system.

 This is the fifth project of my 30 Days of JavaScript challenge, based on Wes Bos's [JavaScript30](https://javascript30.com/) course.

 ## What I've Built